Pakistani cricket team in Australia in 2009–10: 2nd Test

 At an inquiry after the series was completed, the management of the Pakistan team testified that they suspected that some of the Pakistan team conspired with bookmakers in match-fixing events during this match.
 Pakistani wicket-keeper Kamran Akmal missed four catches and a run-out in the Australian second innings as Australia turned around a substantial first innings deficit to win the Test.
-However, the Australian captain Michael Clarke stated that he "certainly had no suspicions".
+However, the Australian captain Ricky Ponting stated that he "certainly had no suspicions".
 Several months later, Mazhar Majeed a man who had accepted a bribe to provide information about spot-fixing during Pakistan's summer tour of England, stated that the match had been fixed and that the fixers had made more than a million pounds as a result of Pakistan's loss from a commanding position.
 There has been no other corroboration of Majeed's statements.